xinyiguan/py2lispIDyOM/README.md

 there is still lots of room for better documentation, tutorials and testing.
 Please contact me if you have any questions or encounter bugs!

+---
+#### Author contributions
+All authors provided critical feedback on the design of this project, and participated in the writing and editing of the manuscript.
+X.G. and C.P. conceptualized the project.
+X.G. and Z.R. planned the code architecture.
+X.G. carried out the overall computational implementation.
+C.P. supervised the overall project.